-Assistant Professor, Department of Polymer Science at The University of Akron
+Assistant Professor, School of Polymer Science at The University of Akron

-James M. Eagan is an Assistant Professor in the Department of Polymer Science at The University of Akron.
-He was born and raised in Austin, TX, graduated from Emory University in 2009 with a B.S. in Chemistry suma cum laude, and received a Ph.D. in Chemistry from Columbia University in 2014.
+James M. Eagan is an Assistant Professor in the School of Polymer Science at The University of Akron.
+He was born and raised in Austin, TX, graduated from Emory University in 2009 with a B.S. in Chemistry summa cum laude, and received a Ph.D. in Chemistry from Columbia University in 2014.

 His thesis work, under the direction of Professor Scott A. Snyder, investigated the Diels-Alder cycloaddition as a general strategy for the total synthesis of oligomeric sesquiterpenes natural products.

 Following his doctoral studies, under the guidance of Professor Geoffrey W. Coates at Cornell University, he studied the synthesis and properties of polyolefin block copolymers.
 This research focused on combining the two most abundant plastics, polyethylene and polypropylene, into mechanically robust blends through the use of novel multiblock copolymers.